 IDIES Summer Student Fellowship

-IDIES is pleased to announce its inaugural Summer Student Fellowship program!
+The Institute for Data Intensive Engineering and Science (IDIES) is pleased to announce its 2021 Summer Student Fellowship program!
 This program will offer awards of $6,000 to support a summer research project lead by undergraduate students with the guidance of an IDIES faculty member mentor.
 These projects are meant to provide an opportunity for students to participate in a 10-week (June – August) full-time data science focused research project in collaboration with an IDIES faculty member.

 Request for Proposals (RFP)